 I said I think emotional maturity must come first.
 Without the ability to handle the “real” situation, you are unable to understand and resolve those things related to organizational maturity.
 You must emotionally be able to handle the present situation then think clearly and grow the organization and build (hiring, coaching, process improvement) the maturity in areas that are immature.
 In this case, we are referring to how well we perform those technical aspects of the organization such as product testing, requirements and configuration management, project management and manufacturing to name a few.
 You can find an example outlined extensively in the CMMI model.

-My experience suggests people often want what they want when they want it. … Continue reading
+My experience suggests people often want what they want when they want it.
+We do … Continue reading

 Risks and Communication Management